RandomForestPanda/MAYDAY/README.md

-# MAYDAY: A Pilot Assistance Tool
+# MAYDAY: A Pilot Assistance Tool!

 Modern aviation has integrated AI into various systems, yet there remains a crucial gap where AI-driven assistance can enhance pilot decision-making.
 Leveraging **Generative AI and Large Language Models (LLMs)**, we developed **MAYDAY**, an AI-powered tool designed to assist pilots in real-time, reducing stress and improving situational awareness.